kevinwlu/iot/lesson3/README.md

 * [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is used to install Python packages on GNU/Linux, macOS , or [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) (WSL)
   * Installing [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) requires Windows 11 or a higher version (or build) of Windows 10
   * Join the [Windows Insiders Program](https://insider.windows.com/en-us/getting-started) if necessary for a higher version (or build) of Windows 10
-### NOTE: Raspberry Pi OS (or macOS/Linux) has both Python 2 and Python 3 already preinstalled
+### NOTE: Raspberry Pi OS (or macOS/Linux) has Python (both Python 2 and Python 3) and pip (both pip and pip3) already preinstalled
-### WARNING: Don't upgrade the preinstalled Python or PIP on Raspberry Pi OS
+### WARNING: Don't upgrade the preinstalled Python or pip on Raspberry Pi OS
 ```sh
 $ sudo apt update
 $ sudo apt install python3-pip